IliaKani/what-to-watch/Readme.md

 The MyList page is available only to authorized users.
 Unauthorized users are redirected to the "Sign In" page.

 Clicking on a film card (image, title) takes you to the “Film” page with a detailed description of the film.

+#### 1.1.5.
+Sign In page

+The “Sign in” page is available at /login.

+To enter the service, the user enters a login (email) and password.

+Since the service does not have the ability to register, the login and password can be anything, but not empty.

+The correct email must be entered in the “login” field.

+A valid password must be entered in the “password” field.
+A valid password is a password that consists of at least one letter and number.

+The page is available only to unauthorized users.
+Authorized users are redirected to the main page.

+Error information is displayed in the error block.